9 Interesting Facts About Medusa

 After Perseus returned to Seriphos, his mission was complete.
 There was no reason for him to carry Medusa’s head any longer.
 Besides, Athena was now interested in it.
 The goddess of wisdom took the head of her sworn enemy and placed it either on her aegis (shield) or armor.
 This way, she appropriated Medusa’s powers and proclaimed her ultimate triumph over her rival.

 Athena, the goddess-symbol of female chastity and virtue within the deeply patriarchal Greek society, had finally exterminated the threat of the dangerous Medusa, a symbol of the power of the natural and the feminine.
-Medusa hadn’t done much to deserve such a fate.
-If she had been raped by Poseidon in Athena’s temple, she had no choice.
+Medusa didn’t do much to deserve such a fate.
+If she was raped by Poseidon in Athena’s temple, she had no choice.
 If she had chosen to mate with the god in Athena’s house, she would have been punished enough by becoming a hideous beast that would live the remainder of its life in the middle of nowhere.
 Even after death, Medusa would be shown no mercy and no dignity.
-Her head would be dragged from one corner of the known world to the other only to end up being worn by one of the gods who had caused her suffering.
+Her head would be dragged from one corner of the known world to the other, only to end up being worn by one of the gods who had caused her suffering.

 “And now, to terrify her enemies, numbing them with fear, the goddess wears the snakes, that she created, as a breastplate”